jl-oclinux/SecWinBatchMode/README.md

 SWMB is a project from the SWMB working group of the RESINFO business network of CNRS and the French higher education.
 It is about managing security, confidentiality and privacy under the Windows 10 operating system with the help of scripts, thus without using a graphical interface.
-The objective is to be able to easily deploy security rules (strategy) on a computer park, whether or not the computers are in an Active Directory domain.
+The objective is to be able to easily deploy security tweaks (strategy) on a computer park, whether or not the computers are in an Active Directory domain.
 In a concern of tracing (quality) and knowledge sharing, all possible actions are readable in a text format.
 The chosen programming language is Microsoft Powershell.